benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 Now you should be able to run `python3 setup.py develop` from within your package's root directory and you will see an extension module generated.
 You can now import and use your new package.

-Up until now, I have largely followed along with the [`pybind11` tutorial]() and [CMake example repository]().
+Up until now, I have largely followed along with the [`pybind11` tutorial]() and [`pybind11`'s CMake example repository]().
 In Part 2, I will describe how to add unit testing within this set up.

 ### Part 2: Adding unit testing

 #### Writing python unit tests

 We'll begin by adding python unit tests using python's built-in `unittest` module.
 Under `tests/` add an empty file called `__init__.py`.
-This file will be important for `unittest`'s automatic test discovery.
+This file will stay empty, but it is required for `unittest`'s automatic test discovery.

 ```bash
 python_cpp_example/